Oil prices buoyed by soaring gas rates ahead of OPEC+ meet

 This is five times more than at the start of the year, while oil prices have doubled over the same period.

-European gas is now roughly twice as expensive as Brent North Sea crude oil -- which cost $80.75 dollars per barrel on Tuesday, its highest price in three years -- using notoriously difficult conversion methods
+European gas is now roughly twice as expensive as Brent North Sea crude oil - which cost $80.75 dollars per barrel on Tuesday, its highest price in three years - using notoriously difficult conversion methods.-AFP

-"Asia spot natural gas prices are now trading at near the equivalent of $180 per barrel of Brent crude, meaning that oil's appeal as a gas substitute for power generation is almost irresistible," said Jeffrey Halley, senior market analyst at OANDA.

 Comments